uwc-eresearch/user_documentation/docs/getting_started/submitting_jobs.md

 * CPUs refers to the the number of CPUs associated with your job.
 * default parameters, if not specified, include 1 node, 1 task, 1 CPU and 8GB RAM.

-In the shell script above, the application you wish to run during the job is described by `singularity exec /software/containers/ASTRO-PY.simg python myscript.py`.
-Here `python` is being used to run `myscript.py` using the python executable within the container `ASTRO-PY.simg`.
+In the shell script above, the application you wish to run during the job is described by `singularity exec /software/containers/ASTRO-PY3.simg python myscript.py`.
+Here `python` is being used to run `myscript.py` using the python executable within the container `ASTRO-PY3.simg`.
 This is a `singularity` container that is called with the `exec` command to execute the script.

 The next step is to run the shell script using the SLURM `sbatch` command: